Chongqing Jiangbei International Airport

-The airport has three terminals: Terminal 2 serving domestic flights and Terminal 3A other domestic flights and all international flights while Terminal 1 is currently closed.
+Jiangbei Airport has undergone multiple major expansions.
+The latest expansion involves a new satellite terminal (Terminal 3B) and a fourth runway, both of which have finished construction as of 2025.
 The first, second, and third phases of the airport came into operation in January 1990, December 2004, and December 2010, respectively.
 Terminal 2 is capable of handling 15 million passengers and Terminal 3A 45 million passengers annually.

-In terms of passenger traffic, Jiangbei Airport was the ninth-busiest airport nationwide in 2018, handling 41,595,887 passengers with a year-on-year growth of 7.4 percent.
-The airport was the eighth-busiest airport by traffic movements and tenth-busiest airport by cargo traffic in China in 2016.
+It was the 7th busiest airport in mainland China by passenger traffic in 2024.
+Jiangbei Airport was awarded the best airport in its size category by Airports Council International in 2017 and again in 2018.

 History

 The civil aviation of Chongqing dates back to the 1920s.
 After the completion of Baishiyi Airport in 1938, Chongqing became one of the four cities in China that had an airport in operation.
 In 1950, four flight routes from Tianjin, Chengdu, Guangzhou and Kunming to Chongqing became the earliest to be opened after the establishment of the People's Republic of China in 1949.
 In 1965, the Civil Aviation Administration of China opened an office in Sichuan Province and Chongqing Airport became subject to it.
 The development of Chongqing's civil aviation then stopped until the 1990s.

 On 22 January 1990, the new airport, Chongqing Jiangbei Airport was opened to replace the old Baishiyi Airport's commercial flight functions, which remained open as a military airport.
 The development of the civil aviation resumed.
 In 1997, when the Chongqing area became a 4th municipality of China, Civil Aviation Administration of China established a branch in Chongqing in the same year.